Ma 17 - Fall 2025

 Oct 28 Probability and expectation (Handout 4).

-Nov 4 (7PM to 10PM) Mock Putnam 2.
+Nov 4 (7PM to 10PM) Mock Putnam 2 (Mock 2).

-Nov 11 Discussion of Mock Putnam 2.
+Nov 11 Discussion of Mock Putnam 2; linear algebra and complex numbers (Handout 5).

-Nov 18 (7PM to 10PM) Mock Putnam 3.
+Nov 18 (7PM to 10PM) Mock Putnam 3 (Mock 3).

-Nov 25 Discussion of Mock Putnam 3.
+Problem Session on Nov 20 Discussion of Mock Putnam 3, etc.

 Problem sets